volkerrath/Py4MT2/README.md

 _python setup.py install_

 (5) In order to reproduce the identical behavior of matplotlib, you should copy the included  _matplotlibrc_ file to the appropriate directory.
 Under Linux (Ubuntu), this should be : _$HOME/.config/matplotlib/matplotlibrc_.
+Pertinent changes should be made there, or have to be made within the scripts/modules usinin the _mpl.rcParams[name]=value_ mechanism.

 Easiest way to run scripts is using spyder.
 Enjoy!